haydenrob/spec_deconv/README.md

 # spec_deconv
 A quick and simple method for the deconvolution of peaks from spectral data.
-Useful for FTIR and Raman scattering data.
+Useful for Raman scattering, FTIR and UV-Vis data.